larry-lime/mish-to-masm/README.md

 2. My second instinct was to do Move Bytecode -> Miden via their SSA API
 3. The above task was somewhat beyond the scope of my current class
 4. What I'd like to end up doing now is to make a basic Move Bytecode to MASM transpiler
 5. I should really be using their internal tooling if I want to make this production ready, but I don't have the time or the bandwidth to do that
+6. I think something that would be a lot of fun is for me to write an actual Move to Miden compiler. in this case, maybe I can get hired by Mysten labs or Polygon lol

 ## Todo

+- [ ] Import each Move crate into my project
+- [ ] Modify the necessary files to complete the translation

+## Notes

+- For Move -> Miden compilation, we use the stack machine representation of the bytecode because Miden VM is a stack machine
+- We are NOT doing the

+## Important

+- move-binary-format/src/file_format.rs

+### Move Addresses

+Every Sui Move address has a separate address on the blockchain.
+It's a global shared state that you have access to